Analyzing ECARX (ECX) and Its Rivals

 Insider and Institutional Ownership

-16.2% of ECARX shares are held by institutional investors.
-Comparatively, 53.9% of shares of all “Computer integrated systems design” companies are held by institutional investors.
-20.0% of ECARX shares are held by company insiders.
-Comparatively, 15.3% of shares of all “Computer integrated systems design” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+16.2% of ECARX shares are owned by institutional investors.
+Comparatively, 53.1% of shares of all “Computer integrated systems design” companies are owned by institutional investors.
+20.0% of ECARX shares are owned by company insiders.
+Comparatively, 16.7% of shares of all “Computer integrated systems design” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Earnings and Valuation

-This table compares ECARX and its competitors gross revenue, earnings per share and valuation.
+This table compares ECARX and its rivals revenue, earnings per share and valuation.

 |Gross Revenue